-166. Adequacy: Plaintiffs are adequate representatives of the Class because Plaintiffs' interests do not conflict with the interests of the Class; Plaintiffs have retained counsel competent and highly experienced in data breach class action litigation; and Plaintiffs and Plaintiffs' counsel intend to prosecute this action vigorously.
-The interests of the Class will be fairly and adequately protected by Plaintiffs and their counsel.

-167. Superiority: A class action is superior to other available means of fair and efficient adjudication of the claims of Plaintiffs and the Class.
+- 175. Adequacy: Plaintiffs are adequate representatives of the Class because Plaintiffs' interests do not conflict with the interests of the Class; Plaintiffs have retained counsel competent and highly experienced in data breach class action litigation; and Plaintiffs and Plaintiffs' counsel intend to prosecute this action vigorously.
+The interests of the Class will be fairly and adequately protected by Plaintiffs and their counsel. - and efficient adjudication of the claims of Plaintiffs and the Class.
 The injury suffered by each individual class member is relatively small in comparison to the burden and expense of individual prosecution of complex and expensive litigation.
 It would be very difficult if not impossible for members of the Class individually to effectively redress Toshiba's wrongdoing.
 Even if Class members could afford such individual litigation, the court system could not.
 Individualized litigation presents a potential for inconsistent or contradictory judgments.
 Individualized litigation increases the delay and expense to all parties, and to the court system, presented by the complex legal and factual issues of the case.
 By contrast, the class action device presents far fewer management difficulties and provides benefits of single adjudication, economy of scale, and comprehensive supervision by a single court.

-168. Commonality and Predominance: There are many questions of law and fact common to the claims of Plaintiffs and the other members of the Class, and those questions predominate over any questions that may affect individual members of the Class.
-Common questions for the Class include:

-- a.
-Whether Defendants engaged in the wrongful conduct alleged herein; - b.
-Whether Defendants failed to adequately safeguard Plaintiffs' and the Class's PII; - c.
-Whether Defendants owed a duty to Plaintiffs and the Class to adequately protect their PII, and whether it breached this duty; - d.
+- 177. Commonality and Predominance: There are many questions of law and fact common to the claims of Plaintiffs and the other members of the Class, and those questions predominate over any questions that may affect individual members of the Class.
+Common questions for the Class include: - a.
+Whether Defendant engaged in the wrongful conduct alleged herein; - b.
+Whether Defendant failed to adequately safeguard Plaintiffs' and the Class's PII; - c.
+Whether Defendant owed a duty to Plaintiffs and the Class to adequately protect their PII, and whether it breached this duty; - d.
 Whether Toshiba breached its duties to Plaintiffs and the Class; - e.
 Whether Toshiba failed to provide adequate cybersecurity; - f.
 Whether Toshiba knew or should have known that its email accounts and network security systems were vulnerable to cyberattacks; - g.
 Whether Toshiba's conduct, including its failure to act, resulted in or was the proximate cause of the breach of its company network; - h.
 Whether Toshiba was negligent in permitting unencrypted PII off vast numbers of individuals to be stored within its email accounts; - i.
 Whether Toshiba was negligent in failing to adhere to reasonable retention policies, thereby greatly increasing the size of the Data Breach to include former employees and their dependents;

-Case 8:24-cv-01772-FWS-ADS Document 17 Filed 12/10/24 Page 46 of 62 Page ID $\frac{1}{2}$ j.
-Whether Toshiba breached implied contractual duties to Plaintiffs and the Class to use reasonable care in protecting their PII; k.
-Whether Toshiba failed to adequately respond to the Data Breach, including failing to investigate it diligently and notify affected individuals in the most expedient time possible and without unreasonable delay, and whether this caused damages to Plaintiffs and the Class; 1.
-Whether Toshiba continues to breach duties to Plaintiffs and the Class; m.
-Whether Plaintiffs and the Class suffered injury as a proximate result of Toshiba's negligent actions or failures to act; n.
-Whether Plaintiffs and the Class are entitled to recover damages, equitable relief, and other relief; and o.
+- j.
+Whether Toshiba breached implied contractual duties to Plaintiffs and the Class to use reasonable care in protecting their PII; - k.
+Whether Toshiba failed to adequately respond to the Data Breach, including failing to investigate it diligently and notify affected individuals in the most expedient time possible and without unreasonable delay, and whether this caused damages to Plaintiffs and the Class; - 1.
+Whether Toshiba continues to breach duties to Plaintiffs and the Class; - m.
+Whether Plaintiffs and the Class suffered injury as a proximate result of Toshiba's negligent actions or failures to act; - n.
+Whether Plaintiffs and the Class are entitled to recover damages, equitable relief, and other relief; and - o.
 Whether Toshiba's actions alleged herein constitute gross negligence, and whether Plaintiffs and Class Members are entitled to punitive damages.

-CAUSES OF ACTION I. FIRST CAUSE OF ACTION NEGLIGENCE (On Behalf of Plaintiffs and the Class) 169.
-Plaintiffs incorporate paragraphs 1-168 as though fully set forth herein.
-Toshiba solicited, gathered, and stored the PII of Plaintiffs and Class 170.
-Members.
-171. Upon accepting and storing the PII of Plaintiffs and Class members on their computer systems and networks, Defendants undertook and owed a duty to Plaintiffs and Class members to exercise reasonable care in obtaining, retaining, securing, safeguarding, deleting, and protecting the PII of Plaintiffs and the Class from being compromised, lost, stolen, accessed, and misused by unauthorized
+I. CAUSES OF ACTION FIRST CAUSE OF ACTION NEGLIGENCE (On Behalf of Plaintiffs and the Class)

+- 178. Plaintiffs incorporate paragraphs 1-177 as though fully set forth herein. - 179.
+Toshiba solicited, gathered, and stored the PII of Plaintiffs and Class Members. - 180.
+Upon accepting and storing the PII of Plaintiffs and Class members on persons.